joealewine/blockchain-rhos/known-issues.md

       kubectl delete po <pod-name>
       ```
       {: codeblock}
     When the pod restart completes, you should now be able to login to your console URL from a Chrome Browser.

+## Exporting an ordering node shows error for missing TLS certs
+{: #sw-known-issues-orderer-tls-cert-error}

+When attempting to export an ordering node, you might see the following error: `Some ordering service TLS certificates could not be retrieved at this time and will not be included in the exported information.`

+You can safely ignore this error, as the certificates the console is trying to pull are only needed for a feature that is not currently enabled.